 Ecommerce Winners and Losers of Holiday '10 -- Which Were You?

-Get the working capital your business needs from Entrepreneur Lending, powered by CAN Capital.
-Learn More »Now that e-tailers are sweeping up their virtual floors and wrapping up the holiday season, how did the big guys do?
+Opinions expressed by Entrepreneur contributors are their own.Now that e-tailers are sweeping up their virtual floors and wrapping up the holiday season, how did the big guys do?
 One recent customer service survey shows shoppers really do care about how they're treated online.
 The study of 10,000 Internet shoppers conducted by ForeSee Results shows who's pulling ahead in the customer-service wars and who is turning customers off.
 ForeSee's data show that customer-satisfaction ratings are a strong indicator of whether shoppers will return and buy again in future.

 One of the things that jumps out is the bottom of the ForeSee poll list, which is dominated by traditional retailers -- Sears got just a 74 percent satisfaction rating, down a point from last year.
 Similarly, Macy's got a 75 percent rating, down from 79 percent in 2009, and JCPenney sank three points to get a 78 percent ranking.
 It seems like these old-line department stores -- like many long-established small businesses trying to transition to the Web -- still have a lot to learn about selling online.
 Who's at the top?
 Amazon.com and Netflix, both with 86 percent rankings.
 So there's room for improvement even there.

 The study also has some interesting head-to-head comparisons between ratings for competing retailers.
 For instance, Amazon beats Walmart online by 6 points.
 ForeSee found Amazon beat Walmart in three areas -- content quality, website functionality, and merchandise.
 Interestingly, neither got negative feedback about price, indicating the retail giants may have given up too much margin with relentless price-slashing.